pgadmin-org/pgadmin4/docs/en_US/domain_dialog.rst

 .. image:: images/domain_constraints.png

 Use the fields in the *Constraints* tab to specify rules for the domain.
-Click *Add* to set constraints:
+Click the *Add* icon (+) to set constraints:

 * Use the *Name* field to specify a name for the constraint.
 * Use the *Check* field to provide an expression for the constraint.
 * Use the *Validate* checkbox to determine whether the constraint will be validated.
 The default checkbox is checked and sets a validation requirement.

-CHECK clauses specify integrity constraints or tests which values of the domain must satisfy.
-Each constraint must be an expression producing a Boolean result.
-It should use the key word VALUE to refer to the value being tested.
+A CHECK clause specifies an integrity test which values of the domain must satisfy.
+Each constraint must be an expression that produces a Boolean result.
+Use the key word VALUE to refer to the value being tested.
 Expressions evaluating to TRUE or UNKNOWN succeed.
 If the expression produces a FALSE result, an error is reported and the value is not allowed to be converted to the domain type.

-CHECK expressions cannot contain subqueries nor refer to variables other than VALUE.
+A CHECK expression cannot contain subqueries nor refer to variables other than VALUE.
 If a domain has multiple CHECK constraints, they will be tested in alphabetical order by name.

-Click *Add* to set additional constraints; to discard a constraint, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.
+Click the *Add* icon (+) to set additional constraints; to discard a constraint, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.

 Click the *Security* tab to continue.

 .. image:: images/domain_security.png

 Use the *Security Labels* panel to assign security labels.
-Click *Add* to add a label:
+Click the *Add* icon (+) to add a label:

 * Specify a security label provider in the *Provider* field.
 The named provider must be loaded and must consent to the proposed labeling operation.
 * Specify a a security label in the *Security Label* field.
 The meaning of a given label is at the discretion of the label provider.
 PostgreSQL places no restrictions on whether or how a label provider must interpret security labels; it merely provides a mechanism for storing them.

-Click *Add* to specify each additional label; to discard a label, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.
+Click the *Add* icon (+) to specify each additional label; to discard a label, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.

 Click the *SQL* tab to continue.